AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-complete.md

 feature: Workfront Integrations and Apps, Digital Content and Documents
 exl-id: d94a2b10-51d5-4995-b7b3-793d7911fca9
 ---
-# Mark work items complete in Adobe Photoshop
+# Mark work items complete in [!DNL Adobe Photoshop]

-You can stay in Adobe Photoshop and seamlessly complete your work in Adobe Workfront.
+You can stay in [!DNL Adobe Photoshop] and seamlessly complete your work in [!DNL Adobe Workfront].

 ## Access requirements